RadioAstronomySoftwareGroup/pyuvdata/docs/uvdata_tutorial.rst

   >>> # With multi-phase-ctr data sets, one needs to supply a unique name for each
   >>> # phase center.
-We are specifing that the type here is "sidereal", which just
+We are specifying that the type here is "sidereal", which just
   >>> # means that the position is represented by a fixed set of coordinates in a
   >>> # sidereal coordinate frame (e.g., ICRS, FK5, etc)
   >>> uvd.phase(5.23368, 0.710940, epoch="J2000", cat_name='target1', cat_type="sidereal")